Skywater, Facewater, Underwater Waltz

 Karen Christopher, Tara Fatehi and Jemima Yong

-A performance project which combines movement, text, sound, and objects to explore flow, adaptation and ways of sensing the world, evoking ideas related to deep sea cultures and the environment.
+Skywater, Facewater, Underwater Waltz is a live performance combining movement, text, song, sound and objects to explore flow, adaptation and ways of sensing the world, evoking ideas related to deep sea cultures and the environment.

 Additional background to Skywater, Facewater, Underwater Waltz can be found in the Blog.